Monroe 950 Desktop Calculator

 Monroe 950 with Top Cover Removed

 The calculator is built in a modular fashion, with an etched circuit board backplane located across the bottom of the machine which contains a small number of components, with the rest of the backplane containing edge-connector slots for up to eight circuit boards.
-It appears that the 950 was a lower-end machine, as there are two slots in the card cage which contain dummy cards.
-The 950 was part of a series of machines which a number of different models with varying capabilities.
-A given model would be made by installing a specific selection of cards into the backplane and perhaps using a different keyboard to gain access to the various functions of the model variations.
+The 950 was a the lower-end machine in a pair of machines, with the Monroe 990 providing additional capability.
+Interestingly, there are two slots in the card cage which contain dummy cards, which are populated by real circuit boards in the 990.

 One of the Circuit Boards from the Monroe 950

-All of the IC's used in the Monroe 950 are Texas Instruments SN39XX and SN45XX -series DTL (Diode-Transistor Logic) small-scale integration devices.
-The 950 contains a total of 94 IC's, all of which are in 14 pin DIP packages.
+All of the IC's used in the Monroe 950 are Texas Instruments SN39XX and SN45XX-series DTL (Diode-Transistor Logic) small-scale integration devices.
+The 950 contains a total of 94 IC's, all of which are in 14 pin plastic dual-inline packages.